-Young men fully alive have been traveling to the American West for centuries and The Heights School will again be offering a Western bound trip with our own unique spirit of adventure.
-Seeking the inspiration of natural beauty, the wisdom gained from the American historical experience, and the inspiration that comes from truly seeing the natural world, we will be heading to Montana and Wyoming this summer to visit the Beartooth Wilderness, Bighorn National Canyon, Yellowstone National Park and Grand Tetons National Park.
+Young men fully alive have always been drawn to the American West and The Heights School will again be offering a Western bound trip with our own unique spirit of adventure.
+Seeking the inspiration of natural beauty, the wisdom gained from the American historical experience, and the magnificence of Western landscapes, we will be heading to Montana and Wyoming this summer to visit the Beartooth Wilderness, Bighorn National Canyon, Yellowstone National Park and Grand Tetons National Park.
 Along the way, we will be climbing mountains, taking in vistas and waterfalls, swimming in earth heated streams and lakes, staying in historic cabins, observing wildlife, and experiencing some of the most geologically significant sites in the world.
 The starry big skies of a brilliant Montana night have been known to light up the soul in an unforgettable way.

 HeightsWEST Trip Leaders:

 - Mr. Shane O’Neill

 - Fr.
 Jordan Willard 2022 Trip Chaplain

 All Accommodations will be based in Cabins for 2023.
 We utilize a network of Wilderness Cabins in each location.